skienzmatishun/rippreport/content/p/bull/index.md

 <a href=https://rippreport.com/p/budget.pdf>Budget Overview</a>

-“And in case anyone tries to tell you “it’s all City money”, know that is not true.
+>And in case anyone tries to tell you "it’s all City money", know that is not true.
 The City operates with tax dollars.
 The Utility Department operates with rate fees.
 The money is not the same and going back to the old way of doing business should never happen again.

 ### UTILITY INFRASTRUCTURE UPGRADES &amp; EMPLOYEE NEEDS